Evaluating source quality

 Online sources

 There are many sources of the highest academic quality online.
-However, there are also personal pages, commercial websites, satires, and other sources that are not useful in a university assignment.
+However, there are also personal pages, commercial websites, satires, and other sources that lack the quality to inform your knowledge for your university assignments.
 Online, you must take more responsibility to separate academic sources from other types of website.

 Many of the same questions about printed sources can be applied to online sources: